I love being an OT & I love to learn. I’ve been so lucky that I’m still energized and excited about my profession.

 How Can You Use PuzzleArt Therapy?

-What I really love about the program is how it combines sensory, gross motor, and visual components into every activity.
+I love how PuzzleArt Therapy combines sensory, gross motor, and visual components into every activity.

-AND… every single activity can be adapted and used a ton of different ways.
+AND… every single activity can be adapted and used in a ton of different ways.
 I often push-in to special education classes to work with multiple children at once or even the whole class.
-I love how this program can be easily used with a whole class while addressing:
+This program can be easily used with a whole class while addressing:

 - Johnny’s gross motor weakness